NEWS

 © GOOD Worldwide Inc. All Rights Reserved.

-She was taken taken from her mother’s arms at Auschwitz.
-75 years later, she meets her sisters.
+Taken from her mother’s arms at Auschwitz, 75 years later she meets her sisters

-Dora Rapaport's baby was taken from her shortly after being captured and transported to Auschwitz by Nazis during World War II.
+Dora Rapaport's baby was taken from her after being transported to Auschwitz during World War II.

-She was taken taken from her mother’s arms at Auschwitz.
-75 years later, she meets her sisters.
+Taken from her mother’s arms at Auschwitz, 75 years later she meets her sisters

 Editor's note: This article was originally published on October 2, 2022.
 It has since been updated.

-Dena Morris and Jean Gearhart had an impossible task before them: find their older sister, the one they'd never met and weren't even sure was still alive.
-Their mother, Dora Rapaport, had spent decades looking for her oldest daughter, Eva, whom she'd never seen or heard from since they were separated shortly after being captured and transported to Auschwitz by Nazis during World War II.
-Even after she was sent to several concentration camps during the war and watched her immediate family perish in a gas chamber, Rapaport held on to hope that Eva somehow survived the Holocaust and was alive and well in some parts of their world.
+Dena Morris and Jean Gearhart were on an extraordinary mission: finding their older sister, whom they had never met and weren't sure was still alive.
+Their mother, Dora Rapaport, had spent decades searching for her oldest daughter, Eva.
+They were separated shortly after being captured and sent to Auschwitz by the Nazis during World War II.
+Despite enduring several concentration camps and witnessing her immediate family perish in a gas chamber, Rapaport held onto the hope that Eva had somehow survived the Holocaust.

 Image Source: MyHeritage

-Once she was liberated in 1945, Rapaport moved to Austria, where she met her husband—who was also a Holocaust survivor —in a displaced persons camp.
-Pregnant with Jean at the time, she fell in love with him amid the chaos of a world war ending, and the couple eventually got married, reports TODAY.
-In 1951, they emigrated to America with Jean (who was legally adopted by Rapaport's husband) and their youngest daughter, Dena (who was 3 at the time).
-The couple shared very little of their experience in the war with their daughters and advised them to keep their Jewish identity a secret.
+After being liberated in 1945, Rapaport moved to Austria, where she met her future husband, a fellow Holocaust survivor, in a displaced persons camp.
+Pregnant with Jean, she found love amid the post-war chaos, and the couple eventually married, reports TODAY.
+In 1951, they emigrated to America with Jean, who was legally adopted by Rapaport's husband, and their youngest daughter, Dena, who was three at the time.
+The couple shared little about their war experiences and advised their daughters to keep their Jewish identity a secret.

-But Rapaport was consumed by the memory of Eva and was obsessed with finding her lost daughter.
+However, Rapaport was haunted by memories of Eva and became obsessed with finding her lost daughter.
 "She spent her whole life looking for this child," Morris, 73, told The Washington Post.
 "It affected her mentally really badly."
 The sisters vividly remember how their mother frequently traveled back to Europe during their childhood, visiting orphanages in Germany looking for Eva.
-Every time, she returned home to Canton, Ohio, empty-handed and without answers, she would be devastated and sometimes spent all day in bed crying.
+Every time she returned home to Canton, Ohio, empty-handed and without answers, she would be devastated and sometimes spent all day in bed crying.
 It was only when she herself got married and had two sons of her own that she understood her mother's obsession, Morris admitted.

 "Once you have a child, that child is a piece of you," she reflected.
 Holding her own sons in her arms, Morris said, she "felt worse for her than I ever felt in my entire life."
 Before she died of a brain tumor in 1996, Rapaport asked her daughters to promise that they would continue the search for Eva.
 "For our entire lives, we were curious.
 We wanted to know where Eva was, who Eva was," said Gearhart, 74.
 "We didn't know where to even begin."
 The sisters vowed to keep the search alive and scoured death records and online databases, and went to the Red Cross seeking answers.
 However, since all they had was her name—a name they weren't sure Eva herself knew—they kept hitting dead ends.